ChrisPelatari/chrispelatari.github.io/Resume.md

 </div>

 - Introduced unit testing to an existing ASP.NET Core Web API application with a React front end.
-- Created a custom ProtectedRoute component for a legacy version of React.
 - Created a fully unit tested and authenticated ASP.NET Core Web API REST application that communicated with internal servers to allow external cloud services to securely display multiple MIME types.
 - Performed manual testing for ASP.NET Core Web API REST implementations using Postman.
 - Created an SDK application which downloaded legacy data to prepare for migration to new cloud based services.
 - Created a VPN aware console application to upload legacy data.
-- Utilized JWT Bearer authorization for multiple projects.

 <div class="card">
   <div class="card-body">